europace/kex-angebote-api/README.md

         plz: String
         ort: String
     }

 ##### Logo

     {
         svg: String
     }

-Das Property `svg` enthält die URL auf das SVG.
+The field `svg` contains the URL of the svg and not the content.

 ### AnnahmeJob